 Apart from the negative effects of Penicillium on our everyday life, we have learned to benefit from these fungi.
 Many branches of industry have learned to harness the powerful biochemical machinery found in these fungi.
 Penicillium echinulatum is one of these fungi that are proving to be more and more useful in many aspects of our lives (4).

-As such, lignocellulose is one of the most abundantly available raw material on the planet and, as such, holds great potential for producing bio-fuel (ethanol) as an alternative to fossil fuels.
+As such, lignocellulose is one of the most abundantly available raw material on the planet.
+It holds great potential for producing biofuel (ethanol) as an alternative to fossil fuels.
 Its abundance aside, this material is also cheap, as it is an agricultural bi-product.
-The production of bio-fuel is challenging and expensive to achieve on a large-industrial scale because sugars necessary for the fermentation of ethanol are trapped inside the lignocellulose molecules (6).
-Enzymes need to be produced that can penetrate the lignocellulose and release glucose monomers, which can only then be fermented and used for bio-fuel production.
+Bio-fuel production is challenging and expensive to achieve on a large-industrial scale because sugars necessary for the fermentation of ethanol are trapped inside the lignocellulose molecules (6).
+Enzymes need to be produced that can penetrate the lignocellulose and release glucose monomers, which can only then be fermented and used for biofuel production.
 Industrial production of enzymes is timely, expensive, and often not friendly to the environment.
 Therefore, the potential use of P. echinulatum is very exciting, as it is among several organisms with high potential for the cheap and simple production of cellulases (6,7).